Skip to main content

 Correspondent: Algernon Sidney Rose (1859–1934) was a White British writer who was the honorary secretary of the Authors' Club.
 His books were mostly related to music.

-1. For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+1. For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "GENERAL COUNCIL.
 President —THOMAS HARDY.
 ALFRED AUSTIN, Poet Laureate.
 POULTNEY BIGELOW.
 SIR EDWARD BRABOOK, C.B.
 HALL CAINE.
 ANDREW CARNEGIE.
 EGERTON CASTLE.
 W. L. COURTNEY, LL.D.
 S. R. CROCKETT.
 SIR ARTHUR CONAN DOYLE.
 THE LORD DUNSANY.
 C. B. FRY.
 FRANCIS GRIBBLE.
 CHARLES GARVICE.
 (Chairman of Executive).
 THE LORD RONALD SUTHERLAND GOWER.
 RT.
 HON.
 SIR SAMUEL GRIFFITH, G.C.M.G.
 H. RIDER HAGGARD.
 ANTHONY HOPE HAWKINS.
 C. J. CUTCLIFFE HYNE.
 SIR GODFREY LAGDEN, K.C.M.G.
 SIR R. HAMILTON LANG, K.C.M.G.
 SIR OLIVER LODGE, F.R.S.
 SIR GILBERT PARKER, M.P.
 MAARTEN MAARTENS.
 PROF. WALTER RALEIGH.
 THE LORD BISHOP OF RIPON, D.D., Litt.D.
 MORLEY ROBERTS.
 RT.
 HON.
 SIR J. RENNELL RODD, G.C.V.O., K.C.M.G.
 THE EARL OF RONALDSHAY, M.P.
 REV. PROF. SAYCE.
 WILLIAM SENIOR.
 VEN.
 ARCHDEACON SINCLAIR, D.D.
 PROF. SKEAT, Litt.D.
 D.C.L.
 THE LORD TENNYSON, G.C.M.G., Litt.D.
 COL. SIR EDWARD T. THACKERAY, K.C.B., V.C.
 SIR WILLIAM TRELOAR, BT.
 HORACE ANNESLEY VACHELL.
 PERCY WHITE.
 COL. SIR FRANCIS YOUNGHUSBAND, K.C.I.E.
 T. CATO WORSFOLD (Hon.
 Solicitor.)
 EXECUTIVE COMMITTEE (1910–11).
 CHARLES GARVICE, Chairman.
 WALTER EMANUEL.
 FRANCIS GRIBBLE.
 B. FRANKLIN LIEBER.
 ROBERT MACHRAY.
 REGINALD H. B. GILLER (Financial Secretary.)
 EDWARD MORTON.
 G. HERBERT THRING.
 HORACE WYNDHAM (Hon.
 Librarian).
 ALGERNON ROSE (HON.
 SECRETARY).
 TELEPHONE: VICTORIA 3160 (7 LINES).
 TELEGRAMS AND CABLES: "AZYRITES, LONDON." [back]

 2. The Authors' Club of London is a social club for writers founded in 1891 by the British writer Walter Besant (1836–1901).
 Most of its members in the 1910s were British; there is no evidence that Chesnutt joined. [back]